 After completing every session of meditation, pay attention to how you feel mentally, physically, and emotionally.
 Do you feel a little calm than before?
 Is your mind more clear and are you ready to take on the day?

-Remember, meditation is there to help you establish a connection between the practice and feeling mentally at ease.
+Remember, meditation for mindfulness is there to help you establish a connection between the practice and feeling mentally at ease.

 4. Get a Buddy